m-kupiec/compendium-react/README.md

   - "React components are JavaScript functions that return markup" ([React](https://react.dev/learn))
     - "They return JSX markup" ([React](https://react.dev/learn/your-first-component))
   - "Components are used to render, manage, and update the UI elements in your application" ([React](https://react.dev/learn/tutorial-tic-tac-toe))
+- Internals:
+  - "JSX looks like HTML, but under the hood it is transformed into plain JavaScript objects.
+You can’t return two objects from a function without wrapping them into an array.
+This explains why you also can’t return two JSX tags without wrapping them into another tag or a Fragment." ([React](https://react.dev/learn/writing-markup-with-jsx))
 - Built-in components:
   - HTML elements:
     - "`className="square"` is a button property or *prop* . . .
 The DOM `<button>` element’s `onClick` attribute has a special meaning to React because it is a built-in component.
 For custom components like `Square`, the naming is up to you.
 You could give any name to the `Square`’s `onSquareClick` prop or `Board`’s `handleClick` function, and the code would work the same." ([React](https://react.dev/learn/tutorial-tic-tac-toe))